 Located in Lifestyles Plaza (I also recommend Perwinkles Gift Shop and Courtyard Restaurant when you’re there)This kid-centered gift shop has a small but nicely chosen book section, along with lots of other gifts and toys for every kid and even some grown ups can’t resist.
 In summer, there’s an ice cream counter with Bliss Dairy Ice Cream and Mini Melts, too.
 What more can you need?

-, Mattapoisett, MA-
+No Kidding!, Mattapoisett, MA-

 On the “Ropewalk Mall”, this sweet little toy shop has the best selection of educational toys in the area, and a small but well-selected book section including many board books.
 With lots of games, musical toys and craft kits, it’s a great place to find rainy day or quiet time activities.
 There are a few other gift shops to visit on the Ropewalk (Isabelle’s is my favorite and Panino’s café is open for breakfast and lunch).
 Stop there before heading down to the beach.